qwertysmosh/SMAPIDedicatedServerMod/README.md

 ## Development

-If Stardew Valley was not installed in the default path, the installation path must be added to the project file `DedicatedServer.csproj`.
+In order to use the necessary namespaces, the installation path must be added to the project file `DedicatedServer.csproj`.
 Add the path with the tag `GamePath` to the `PropertyGroup`.
 Depending on the path, it should look something like this:

 ```text
   <PropertyGroup>